ronoevan/Final_Project/README.md

 # Final_Project
 - May 2023 in the Ironhack, Berlin
-# Coronavirus GENE - VARIANT Caller App and Machine Learning Approaches for Efficient Genomic Surveillance and Prediction Analyses
+# Deploying GENE-VARIANT Caller App and Machine Learning Model to identify Covid-19 Variants.

 ## By Evans
 ## Dataset: hCoV-19 (Coronavirus) complete genome Sequences from GISAID database!